konveyor/go-konveyor-tests/e2e/jiraintegration/README.md

 ### Jira connection

-To run this test, make sure you set the following environment variables:
+To run this test, the following data is needed:

 - `KUBECONFIG`: Path to the Kubernetes configuration file.
 - `JIRA_CLOUD_URL`: URL of Jira Cloud.